-Mladen Joksic is grants manager for the Carnegie Council.
+Mladen Joksic was grants manager for Carnegie Council from 2010-2014.
 In addition to writing grants and identifying new partners for the Council, he develops promotional materials that showcase the Council's mission and programmatic impact.
 Joksic also works with the the Council's president and communications director to explore creative ways to increase the Council’s visibility.

 Joksic came to the Council with a background in international affairs, having worked as a research assistant and civic activist in Europe and the United States.